 Once installed, solar requires minimal to no maintenance.
 One item that can be done is to have the modules cleaned once during the summer.
 This is not required, but can increase performance by 5-10% if modules are dirty.
 Seasonal rains generally do a good job of keeping modules clean the rest of the year.

-We offer a wide range of financing options: PACE, credit unions, solar loans, and Power Purchase Agreements (PPA’s).
-We do not try to force one solution like many competitors.
+We offer a wide range of financing options: PACE, credit unions and solar loans.
+We do not try to force one solution like many competitors do.
 We simply try to find the best option for each customer’s unique needs.

 We perform a detailed analysis to show your savings projections.
 If you have a good roof, savings over PG&E can be substantial.
 Cash customers often see 15% annual returns on their investment or more.
 Customers who finance typically save 25% or more over their PG&E bill.